-Industrial piercings are one of the most popular types of ear piercings for guys and girls alike.
+Industrial piercings are a popular cartilage piercing for guys and girls alike.
 If you’ve caught the industrial piercing bug and are thinking about getting one, you may have some questions.
 Our Industrial Piercing FAQs will answer those questions and more!
-We cover everything from industrial piercing cost to aftercare to industrial piercing jewelry and beyond.

 Frequently Asked Industrial Piercing Questions